¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 When we talk about "Pro-Grade" lighting, we’re looking at more than just brightness.
 We’re looking at the quality of the light.

-• CRI (Color Rendering Index): Our dimmable hexagon kits feature a CRI >90.
-This is a critical metric for anyone doing paint correction or wiring.
-A high CRI means colors appear as they would under natural sunlight.
-When you dim the lights, a high-quality driver maintains this color accuracy, whereas cheap lights might start to look "muddy" or grey at lower levels.
+• CRI (Color Rendering Index): Our dimmable hexagon kits feature a CRI >90 (based on manufacturer photometric reports).
+This is a critical metric for paint correction or wiring.
+When you dim the lights, a high-quality driver maintains this color accuracy, whereas lower-quality lights often "color shift" or look muddy at lower intensities.

 • CCT (Correlated Color Temperature): At 6500K, these lights provide a cool, energetic blue-white light.
 Dimming is particularly useful here because 6500K at full blast can feel clinical.
 Dropping it to 30% creates a much more relaxed atmosphere without losing that modern, clean aesthetic.